agaldran/lwnet/README.md

                                --result_path my_results/
                                --im_size 1024
 ```
-Using this model should result in finer arteries and veins delineations (although not necessarily more accurate), which may be desirable if your data is of higher resolution than DRIVE.
+Using this model should result in finer arteries and veins delineations (although not necessarily more accuracy), which may be desirable if your data is of higher resolution than DRIVE.